Mary Alice Willcox: Early life and education

 In 1856, Mary was born in Kennebunk, Maine, the eldest of three children of the congregational minister William H. Willcox and his wife Annie Holmes née Goodenow.
-Theirs was a distinguished family in Maine; her great grandfather, John Holmes, was one of the state's first senators, while her grandfather, Daniel Goodenow, was justice of the Supreme Court of Maine.
-Her brother, Walter Francis Willcox, became professor of economics and statistics at Cornell University.
+Theirs was a distinguished family in Maine; her great grandfather, John Holmes, was one of the state's first senators, while her grandfather, Daniel Goodenow, was a justice of the Supreme Court of Maine.
+Her brother, Walter Francis Willcox, became a professor of economics and statistics at Cornell University.

 Soon after her birth, the family moved to Reading, Massachusetts, where Mary studied at Salem State Normal School in 1875.
-She taught at the Frederick Female Seminary in Maryland, 1875–76, and Charlestown High School in Boston, 1876–78.
+She taught at the Frederick Female Seminary in Maryland, 1875–1876, and Charlestown High School in Boston, 1876–1878.
 During the summers of 1877 and 1878, she attended the marine laboratory of Alexander Agassiz.
 She studied at the Massachusetts Institute of Technology and the Boston Society of Natural History from 1878 to 1880.

 For her undergraduate education, in 1880 Willcox traveled to England and studied at Newnham College.
 She completed her studies in 1883, but, at the time, Cambridge University did not grant degrees to women.